 Many PBN domains share the same IP where only the class C number changes (the third number after the dot is the class C octet).

 Or even worse, the class C octet doesn’t change, even that the first, second, and the fourth octets change.

 Here are some of the most common cases:

 - IP: 123.123.122.02

 - IP: 123.120.121.08

-If you are interested in learning more about PBN services (to educate yourself further), go to:
+If you are interested in learning more about PBN services (to educate yourself further), check this websites.

 Now let’s go back to the list of websites we just run through the batch analysis.

 At a glance, nothing worries me in this list, but some websites share the same octets (the first two clusters of numbers in this case).

 There are also strong domains with no traffic.